BigEggTools/PowerMode/options/combomode.md

 The "Show Streak Counter" toggle button will be the toggle to control if show or not show the Streak Counter.

 ### **Streak Counter** Options Group

+Only when "Show Streak Counter" toggle button is enabled, this section of settings can be updated.

 #### **Power Color** Color Picker